jeff4/bionotes.github.io/_comp/node.md

 	* created jeff_server.js file with *exports.start = start;* as final expression
 	* index.js file just has 2 commands: *var imac_server = require("./jeff_server");* and *imac_server.start();*

-## David Flanagan, O'Reilly: JavaScript – The Definitive Guide, 7e
+## David Flanagan, O'Reilly: JavaScript 7e, Summer 2022
 ### 13 on Asynchronous JavaScript p.
 602
 * Discussion of implementing asynch, event-driven for client side and server side JS.
 * Prior to ES6, introduced in 2015, asynch a little more manually implemented.
 But ES6 introduced [Promises](https://www.freecodecamp.org/news/javascript-promises-explained/).
 It seems that Kiessling doesn't discuss Promises at all in his first book; there are only a few references to Promises in book 2.